Anne of Avonlea: Characters

 Paul Irving - One of Anne's students, an imaginative young boy and a fast friend for Anne.
 He was raised in the United States and has come to Avonlea to live with his paternal grandmother.

 Anthony Pye - another of Anne's students, and initially her most difficult.
 He tests Anne's patience, by releasing a mouse in class, to the point that she finally snaps and gives him a whipping.
 Although she is horrified at herself afterwards, she does win his respect, and his behaviour improves.

 Miss Lavendar Lewis - An imaginative, attractive, old maid with snow white hair who Anne and Diana come across on their way to a friend's place.
 She lives in Echo Lodge.
 She also becomes good friends with Anne.

 Charlotta the Fourth - Miss Lavendar's maid.
 Her real name is Leonora and she is the youngest of four girls who have all been employed by Miss Lavendar.
 Her eldest sister was named Charlotta and Miss Lavendar kept referring to Charlotta's three sisters as "Charlotta" as well.
 Charlotta is well-meaning, but a bit awkward, and addresses everyone as either "Sir" or "Ma'am".

 Stephen Irving - Paul's father and Miss Lavendar's sweetheart from her youth.
 The two had an argument before Paul was born and Mr. Irving left for the States and married Paul's mother.
 They are once again reconciled by Anne many years after Mr. Irving's first wife's death.

 Priscilla Grant - An old classmate of Anne's from Queens Academy.

 Series

 Montgomery continued the story of Anne Shirley in a series of sequels.
 They are listed in the order of Anne's age in each novel.

-Film, TV or theatrical adaptations
+Adaptations

-The 1975 miniseries Anne of Avonlea, the sequel to the lost 1972 Anne of Green Gables, starring Kim Braden as Anne is based on this novel as well as the following book Anne of the Island.
+The 1975 miniseries Anne of Avonlea, a sequel to the lost 1972 miniseries Anne of Green Gables starring Kim Braden as Anne, is based on this novel as well as the following book, Anne of the Island.

 The book formed the basis for the 1987 CBC Television miniseries Anne of Green Gables: The Sequel, which aired as Anne of Avonlea on the Disney Channel in the United States, as the sequel to the 1985 film Anne of Green Gables.

-This book along with Anne of the Island formed the basis of the musical Anne & Gilbert.
+The first act of the 2005 musical Anne & Gilbert is based on this novel, with the second act based on Anne of the Island.

+The 2025 animated television series Anne Shirley, produced in Japan by The Answer Studio and directed by Hiroshi Kawamata, adapts the novel in episodes 11–15.